moonsharp-devs/moonsharp/README.md

 * REPL interpreter
 * standard library

+**Associated Resources**

-You can see the future backlog and status on [https://www.pivotaltracker.com/n/projects/1082626](https://www.pivotaltracker.com/n/projects/1082626 "Moon# Backlog on Pivotal Tracker")
+* You can see the future backlog and status on [https://www.pivotaltracker.com/n/projects/1082626](https://www.pivotaltracker.com/n/projects/1082626 "Moon# Backlog on Pivotal Tracker")
+* You can read some posts about the design choices of Moon# on my blog: http://www.mastropaolo.com/category/programming/moonsharp/

 **License**